Welcome to Penn State Hershey Cancer Institute

 Free Wig Program

 Penn State Hershey Cancer Institute is a proud supporter of the American Cancer Society's Free Wig Salon program located in Infusion Therapy - first floor to help patients undergoing cancer treatments and experiencing hair loss.
-Those who may be looking for a wig can visit the private Wig Room where a licensed cosmetologist provides personal assistance in wig selection, fitting, styling, and wearing at no charge.
-All fittings in the Cancer Institute Wig Room are by appointment only.
-Click here for more information about the Wig Room, including how to schedule an appointment.
+Those who may be looking for a wig can visit the private Wig Room where a trained volunteer provides personal assistance in wig selection, fitting, styling, and wearing at no charge.
+Call 1-800-227-2345 for more information.

 Volunteers are needed for Vitamin D Metabolism Study A Penn State Hershey Cancer Institute research team led by Robin Taylor Wilson, Ph.D. is seeking healthy, African-American and European-American volunteers ages 18 to 30 to participate.
 Learn more about the purpose of this study and access the screening questionnaire.